SCAN Health Plan

-SCAN Health Plan (SCAN) is a not-for-profit, Medicare Advantage based in Long Beach, California.
-Founded in 1977, SCAN provides healthcare coverage to Medicare beneficiaries in California, Arizona, Texas and Nevada, serving more than 285,000 members.
-It is one of the largest not-for-profit Medicare Advantage plans in the country.
+SCAN Health Plan (SCAN) is a not-for-profit, Medicare Advantage health plan based in Long Beach, California.
+Founded in 1977, SCAN provides healthcare coverage to Medicare beneficiaries in 33 counties across California, Arizona, Texas, New Mexico, Nevada, and Washington, serving more than 440,000 members.
+It is one of the largest not-for-profit Medicare Advantage plans in the United States.
 SCAN Health Plan is part of SCAN Group.

-Early history
+History

+1977–1978

-The Senior Care Action Network, or SCAN, was created based on the proposal developed by the team at USC.
-(The new network was briefly known as the Long Beach Geriatric Healthcare Council, Inc., before changing its name to SCAN.)
-Their healthcare delivery model was centered on assessing each senior's needs on an individual level in order to coordinate appropriately for each unique case, providing specific social services and medical care through a network of local agencies, community providers and hospitals.
+The Senior Care Action Network, now known as SCAN, was created based on a proposal developed by a team at the University of Southern California.
+The new network was briefly known as the Long Beach Geriatric Healthcare Council, Inc., before changing its name to SCAN.

+Its healthcare delivery model centered on assessing each senior's needs individually in order to coordinate social services and medical care through a network of local agencies, community providers, and hospitals, enabling older adults to remain living safely in their homes as they aged.

+1979–1983

 Multipurpose Senior Services Program

 In 1979, the state of California selected SCAN as one of eight sites for the state's Multipurpose Senior Services Program (MSSP).
-This program exists to help elderly Medi-Cal recipients in the Long Beach area stay out of nursing institutions as long as possible by providing home-based services to deliver the care they need.
-For the last 40 years, SCAN has served California's most at-risk seniors as one of the state's 62 MSSP sites through Independence at Home, a community service of SCAN.
+This program helps elderly Medi-Cal recipients in the Long Beach area stay out of nursing institutions as long as possible by providing home-based services.
+For more than 40 years, SCAN has served California's most at-risk seniors as one of the state's MSSP sites through Independence at Home, a community service of SCAN.

 Social HMO

 Until 1983, SCAN had been relatively unknown outside of Long Beach.
-That changed when it was awarded a contract from the federal government as one of four sites nationwide to pilot the Social Health Maintenance Organization (SHMO) demonstration program.
-The SHMO concept expanded what SCAN was already doing (offering home-based services so seniors could avoid or delay nursing home placement) to also include the at-risk elderly enrolled in Medicare and provide healthcare coverage to other Medicare beneficiaries.
+That changed when it was awarded a federal contract as one of four sites nationwide to pilot the Social Health Maintenance Organization (SHMO) demonstration program.

+The SHMO concept expanded SCAN's existing model of home-based services for seniors to include at-risk elderly individuals enrolled in Medicare while also providing healthcare coverage to other Medicare beneficiaries.

 In November 1984, under a three-and-a-half-year contract with the federal government, SCAN was officially licensed as a health plan in California.
 In March 1985, it began enrolling members in its Social HMO.
-Congress renewed the SHMO demonstration project five times before the program was ended in 2004.
+Congress renewed the SHMO demonstration project five times before the program ended in 2004.

+1996–1998

 Growth and expansion

-Between 1996 and 1998, SCAN more than doubled its membership by expanding into three Southern California counties (Orange, Riverside and San Bernardino).
+Between 1996 and 1998, SCAN more than doubled its membership by expanding into three Southern California counties: Orange, Riverside, and San Bernardino.

-When the government ended the SHMO program, SCAN continued to operate as a Medicare Advantage plan, offering Medicare beneficiaries healthcare coverage and services beyond what the federal program alone would cover.
-SCAN continued to grow, extending its service area and membership as it expanded in both Southern and Northern California.
+When the government ended the SHMO program, SCAN continued operating as a Medicare Advantage plan, offering healthcare coverage and services beyond what the federal Medicare program alone would provide.
+SCAN continued to grow, extending its service area and membership across both Southern and Northern California.